Autofocus Retrieval: An Effective Pipeline for Multi-Hop Question Answering With Semi-Structured Knowledge: Introduction

 The remainder of this paper is organized as follows: Section~\ref{sec:related} surveys prior work related to question answering over Semi-Structured Knowledge Bases.
 Section~\ref{sec:method} outlines the proposed methodology in detail.
-Section~\ref{sec:evaluation} reports on our experimental evaluation including a comparison with SOA systems, ablation study, and additional analyses.
+Section~\ref{sec:evaluation} reports on our experimental evaluation including a comparison with SOA systems and studies of ablation, hyperparameter sensitivity, error propagation, and latency.
 Finally, Section~\ref{sec:conclusion} concludes the paper and discusses directions for future research.